AKROGIS/Observer/Observer/Protocol Specification V2.md

 This property is requires and must be a list of one or element objects.
 Elements make up the interesting parts of the form.
 They are usually tied to an attribute and determine how the attribute can be edited.
-Examples of form elements are text boxes, on/off switches, and picklists.
+Examples of form elements are text boxes, on/off switches, and pick lists.
 Each element has the following properties.
 Some properties are only relevant for certain types of elements.
 Each element object has the following properties.